 “You have to take back your mind before you take back your community.”

 That one line resonated with me because the conversations about Black liberation tends to solely focus on the material.
-Which shouldn’t be ignored because pushing the Black political agenda in order to gain much-needed resources so that African Americans can become a self-sufficient group is important, but what about gaining a peace of mind?
+Which shouldn’t be ignored because pushing a political agenda in order to gain much-needed resources so that African Americans can become a self-sufficient group is important, but what about gaining a peace of mind?
 What about mentally and spiritually liberating ourselves from an ideology that’s not our own?
 Many in my community would say that asking such questions is too sovereign and a little crazy because we’ve been conditioned to bask in ignorance and veil it as blackness for so long.
 And, somehow, we think that this ignorance is going to fix the problems in our communities that weren’t caused by us but are perpetuated daily.

 What I find even more problematic about the plight of African Americans is the fact that our lack of knowledge of self is rewarded and used against us to keep us docile and disrespected by everyone.
 The media plays a huge role in the social engineering process, to the point where we will even reward ourselves for the foolishness and remain blind to what’s really going on.

 What are we blind to, you might ask?